imefisto/jQuery-Marquee/README.md

 --------
  - **speed:** Speed in milliseconds of the marquee.
 Please make note that same speed value will react differently for text with different lengths.
 Default is 10000.</li>
  - **gap:** Gap in pixels between the tickers.
 Default is 20</li>
- - **delayBeforeStart:** Time in milliseconds before the marquee starts animating.
+ - **delayBeforeStart:** Time in milliseconds before the marquee starts animation.
 Default is 1000</li>
  - **direction:** Direction towards which the marquee will animate 'left' or 'right'.
 Default is 'left'</li>
+ - **postAnimationPause:** Time in milliseconds after the marquee ends animation.
+Default is 0 (it restarts the animation immediatly after finishing)</li>

 Demo:
 -----